izikeros/blog/content/posts/notes/py_typed_file_for_typed_package.md

 ---
-Title: The Importance of Adding a `py.typed` File to Your Typed Package
-Slug: the-importance-of-adding-py-typed-file-to-your-typed-package
+Category: note
 Date: 2023-11-13
 Modified: 2023-11-13
+Slug: the-importance-of-adding-py-typed-file-to-your-typed-package
 Status: published
+Summary: Learn why and how to add a `py.typed` file to your Python package for proper type checking with tools like `mypy`.
+Discover the steps to integrate this file using `poetry` or `setup.py` and understand its importance for accurate package distribution.
+ai_summary: true
+Title: The Importance of Adding a `py.typed` File to Your Typed Package
 tags:
   - python
   - package